wfailla/un-orchestrator/orchestrator/README.md

-As evident in the picture below, which provides an overall view of the UN, the un-orchestrator includes several modules; the most important ones are the network controller and the compute controller, which are exploited by the un-orchestrator itself to interact respectively with the vSwitch and the hypervisor(s).
+As evident in the picture below, which provides an overall view of the UN, the un-orchestrator includes several modules; the most important ones are the network controller and the compute controller, which are exploited to interact respectively with the vSwitch and the hypervisor(s).
 These two modules are detailed in the following.